What Is Zone 2 Training and Why Should Runners Use It

 A well-structured training week for a recreational runner will include zone 2 as the foundation, with threshold or tempo work added in one to two sessions per week depending on the phase and the goal.
 That combination is more effective than either extreme in isolation.
 Zone 2 builds the engine.
 Threshold work sharpens it.

-How Much Zone 2 Should Runners Do
+How Much Zone 2 Training Should Runners Do Per Week?

 For most recreational runners training three to five days per week, the majority of easy and long runs should sit in zone 2.
 If you are running four days a week, two to three of those sessions should be genuinely easy aerobic work.
 The long run is the most obvious candidate.
 Recovery runs and second-session days belong there too.